TRIQS/nda/doc/index.rst

 .. _welcome:

-app4triqs
+nda
 =========

-.. sidebar:: app4triqs 0.1
+.. sidebar:: nda 0.1

-   This is the homepage app4triqs Version 0.1
+   This is the homepage nda Version 0.1
    For the changes in 0.1, Cf :ref:`changelog page <changelog>`

 An example application using cpp2py and triqs.